Previous Page Next Page

 • Attorneys representing DFPS

-Requests from people other than those listed above are referred to the DFPS Records Management Group (RMG) at 512-929-6764 or at the DFPS Records mailbox.
-The requestor can also go to Requesting a Copy of a Case Record
+The intake specialist refers requests from people other than those listed above to the DFPS Records Management Group (RMG) at 512-929-6764, the DFPS Records mailbox, or Requesting a Copy of a Case Record on the DFPS public website.

 Subpoenas